Bend-Hack-n-Slash/Library-Bend-Hack-n-Slash-Website/bookshelf/Projects/Reaserch Notes/src/Introduction.md

 # What is this?

-This book is devoted to storing tidbits of information for interesting things as I run accross them that might turn into larger projects as I put more reaserch into them.
+This book is devoted to storing information on various topics I find interesting.
+These may turn into larger projects as I put more reaserch into them and create a more coherent whole.

+A lot of the stuff here will be about self-sufficiency and manufacturing, with some programming things thrown in.